davidmam/BS32011-class-notes/shell_and_git.md

 `less filename` read a file one page at a time.
 *Q* to quit. *ENTER* to go down a line. *SPACE* to go down a page

+`rm filename` - deletes a file.
+There is no undelete

 # Git commands